Everyday Healthy Recipes

 • Sour cream: 18% or less.
 Alternatively use crème fraiche.

 Yes, you can!
 In fact, you should cook meatballs in soup as this infuses them with flavour.
-There are really 2 ways of doing this: either from raw or by browning the meatballs quickly first for added colour and flavour.
+There are really 2 ways of doing this: you can either cook them from raw or by browning the meatballs quickly first for added colour and flavour.
 I chose the second method then added the meatballs into the soup to finish cooking.

 If you decide to add raw chicken meatballs into the soup increase cooking time by about 2 minutes.